mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 - Map size is now synced to the size of the Metal view
 - The `easeTo/flyTo` APIs return non-optional cancelable token.
 - The following `GeoJsonSource` cluster APIs now return `Cancelable`: `getGeoJsonClusterLeaves`, `getGeoJsonClusterChildren`, `getGeoJsonClusterExpansionZoom`.
+- The `MapOptions/optimizeForTerrain` option was removed, whenever terrain is present layer order is now automatically adjusted for better performance.
+Previously, optimization was the default.

 ## 7. Test Your App